vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 - The device must onboarded to Microsoft Defender for Endpoint.
 - Preview features must be enabled in the [Microsoft Defender portal](https://security.microsoft.com).
 - The device must be in the Beta channel (formerly `InsiderFast`).
-- The mininum version number for Defender for Endpoint version number must be Beta (Insiders-Fast): [101.24092.0004](/defender-endpoint/mac-whatsnew#oct-2024-build-101240920004---release-version-2012409240) or newer.
+- The minimum version number for Defender for Endpoint version number must be Beta (Insiders-Fast): [101.24092.0004](/defender-endpoint/mac-whatsnew#oct-2024-build-101240920004---release-version-2012409240) or newer.
 The version number refers to the app version (also known as Platform update).
 - Real-Time Protection (RTP) must be enabled.
 - Behavior Monitoring (BM) must be enabled.
 - Cloud-delivered protection must be enabled.